South Carolina Outdoors

 SOLUTIONS

-We assisted in the development of a lead generating and sales tracking tool and recommended it be housed virtually so it could be accessed after the initial sales push was completed.
+We assisted in developing a lead-generating and sales-tracking tool and recommended it be housed virtually to be accessed after the initial sales push was completed.

 A draft memo was created for the membership committee chair.
-It outlined how the membership drive contractor could access the tracking tool, focused his/her energies solely to this project and set a time for a brief weekly accountability call.
+It outlined how the membership drive contractor could access the tracking tool, focus their energies on this project and set a time for a brief weekly accountability call.

 Additional recommendations were offered on how to solicit members annually using a direct mail program after the initial campaign.